JonathanTSilva/scriptize/docs/api/bash/alerts.md

 ### `_setColors_` {#setcolors}

-Sets global color variables for use52 in alerts.
+Sets global color variables for use in alerts.
 It auto-detects if the terminal supports 256 colors and falls back gracefully.

 #### Example